pmitev/UPPMAX-Singularity-workshop/docs/remote_repositories.md

-# Running Singlarity containers from online repositories
+# Running Singularity containers from online repositories

-Here we will briefly show one example and later try to build our own container and share it online.
+Let us try to run a small and simple container from Docker Hub repository.
+Singularity, will pull the docker image in the cache, convert it and run it.
+The output should look something like this:

 ``` bash
 $ singularity run docker://godlovedc/lolcow